BloomTech-Labs/Labs26-Apollo-iOS-TeamA/labs-ios-starter/Profiles/Model Controllers/readme.md

     - clientID will be provided

     - your redirectURI may not be provided initially.
 Somebody with access to the Okta app (on the Okta side!) needs to implement a redirect URI and provide you with it.
-Ryan Hamblin (labs manager) was our point of contact
+Ryan Hamblin (Experiential Learning Manager: Lambda Labs Engineering) was our point of contact

     2. A separate URL may be used for testing.
 We used  `private let testingURL = URL(string: "https://auth.lambdalabs.dev/")!`